firebase/extensions/rtdb-shorten-urls-bitly/README.md

 **CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the extension be deployed?
+* Deployment location: Where should the extension be deployed?
 You usually want a location close to your database.
 Realtime Database instances are located in us-central1.
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).*
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Bitly access token: *What is your Bitly access token?
+* Bitly access token: What is your Bitly access token?
 Generate this access token using [Bitly](https://bitly.com/a/oauth_apps).
-*

-* Trigger path: *To which database path will original URLs be written?
+* Trigger path: To which database path will original URLs be written?
 For example, if you enter the path `links`, then the extension will trigger upon writes to `links/{urlID}`.
-*

-* URL field name: *What is the name of the field that contains the original, long URLs that you want to shorten?
+* URL field name: What is the name of the field that contains the original, long URLs that you want to shorten?
-*

-* Short URL field name: *What is the name of the field where you want to store your shortened URLs?
+* Short URL field name: What is the name of the field where you want to store your shortened URLs?
-*

-**NON-CLOUD FUNCTION RESOURCES CREATED**:
+**CLOUD FUNCTIONS CREATED:**

-* rtdburlshortener (firebaseextensions.v1beta.function)
+* rtdburlshortener (providers/google.firebase.database/eventTypes/ref.write)